French for Business (FLF3630)

 ILO: Module-specific skills

-- 1. Demonstrate a consistent grammatical control of complex language and structures of the target language
+- 1. Demonstrate a consistent grammatical control of complex language and structures of French

-- 2. Read, comprehend, question and summarise a wide range of demanding, longer written and aural texts in most registers on business-related topics in the target language, including articles and reports concerned with business issues in which the writers adopt particular attitudes and viewpoints
+- 2. Read, comprehend, question and summarise a wide range of demanding, longer written and aural texts in most registers on business-related topics in French, including articles and reports concerned with business issues in which the writers adopt particular attitudes and viewpoints

 - 3. Communicate confidently, proficiently and naturally in a range of business-related situations, both orally and in writing, and demonstrate the ability to research a specialist business topic, extracting and summarising key information from a range of written and spoken sources, and produce a written portfolio of material to a high professional standard